Who will Brad Gushue pick to replace EJ Harnden? | TSN

 Jacques Gauthier is another strong curler without a home after he was unexpectedly cut by Team Kevin Koe earlier this season on the eve of the PointsBet Invitational.

-Gauthier, 25, skipped British Columbia at the 2023 Brier and played second for Team Koe at last year's Brier.
+Gauthier, 25, skipped British Columbia at the 2023 Brier and played second for Team Koe at last year's national championship.

 This move seems like a solid fit on paper with Gauthier having plenty of motivation to show his worth after being released.